The need is real.

 The majority of Avalon households have experienced generational poverty and trauma.
 Many have become disconnected from family, friends and other support systems.
 Our supportive housing residents are resilient, and they’ve had to develop important survival skills.
 Building trust, relationships and community with our clients is the foundation of our work.

-The Washtenaw Housing Alliance estimates that 5,000 people will experience homelessness in Washtenaw County in 2017.
+The Washtenaw Housing Alliance estimates that each year 5,000 people will experience homelessness in Washtenaw County.
 A County Housing Affordability and Economic Equity study published in 2015 identified the need for 3,139 new affordable housing units in Washtenaw County over the next 18 years.

 All Avalon supportive housing residents have incomes at or below 30% of the Area Media Income (AMI), which means that they live on $18,550 or less per year for a one-person household, or $26,500 or less per year for a family of four.
 More than half of our residents have incomes of less than $800 per month.